codeforamerica/form-flow/README.md

 - [Condition for showing the `cfa:verifyAddressScreen` based screen](https://github.com/codeforamerica/form-flow-starter-app/blob/main/src/main/java/org/formflowstartertemplate/app/submission/conditions/SmartySuggestionNotFound.java)

-Note how the conditions first check that Smarty validation is on by looking for the value of the hidden field `_validateresidentialAddress` and they check if a validated address line is present in Submission's input data.
+Note how the conditions first check that Smarty validation is on by looking for the value of the hidden field `validate_residentialAddress` and they check if a validated address line is present in Submission's input data.
 This is because `residentialAddressStreetAddress1_validated` would only be present if Smarty had performed address validation.